Pravinlsiye/ApiHooks/README.md

 ## 📋 Workflow Definition Format

-Workflows use a block-based JSON structure for maximum flexibility:
+Workflows use a **port-based block structure** for maximum flexibility:

 ```json
 {